UKPoliticsDecoded/police-crime-tracker/README.md

 server.
 Only the generated `data/<YYYY-MM>/` JSON snapshots are pushed to the target repo.

+## How to reference this data
+When using figures derived from this repository in reporting, analysis, or commentary, please reference the underlying official sources alongside UKPoliticsDecoded’s processing.
+Appropriate wording includes:

+“According to UKPoliticsDecoded’s analysis of Police.uk monthly crime data…”

+“Based on UKPoliticsDecoded’s processing of ONS mid‑2025 population estimates…”

+“UKPoliticsDecoded’s Crime & Justice Tracker shows that…”

 ## What it fetches

 For each monthly run: